eversinc33/Invoke-Pre2kSpray/README.md

 # Filter out accounts with pwdlastset in the last 30 days, to speed things up.
 Those are probably normal machine accounts that rotate their passwords
 Invoke-Pre2kSpray -Filter

+# Try with an empty password
+Invoke-Pre2kSpray -NoPass
 ```

 ### References / Credits